pd-fkie/exim-fuzzer/blog-post.md

 ```

 ## Reaping the Results
+We did some network fuzzing with AFLNet and our tool.
-- with AFLNet we got around ~30 exec/s on one core and were not able to utilize
+With AFLNet we got around \~30 exec/s on one core and were not able to utilize multiple cores for fuzzing.
-  multiple cores
-- with our fuzzer we got around ~1200 exec/s pro core and were able to utilize
-  multicore-fuzzing with linear scaling
+With our fuzzer, we got around \~1200 exec/s pro core and were able to utilize multicore-fuzzing with linear
+scaling (!), which came as a surprise to us since our targets were very syscall-heavy.
-- got hundreds of lines more coverage
-- enabled us to squeeze multiple bugs out of heavily fuzzed code
+Overall we got hundreds of lines more coverage and found multiple bugs in already heavily fuzzed code.

-- as more and more peolple are fuzzing, stock-solutions like
-  AFL become less and less effective
+## Conclusion
-- if you want to find bugs don't just rely on existing off-the-shelf fuzzers
+The key lesson that we learned from this is how ineffective existing fuzzers are.
+If you want to find bugs, don't just rely on off-the-shelf
-- fuzzing solutions that give you an edge are not that far away
-- putting a little bit of effort into writing custom fuzzers can
+fuzzers.
+Fuzzing solutions that can give you an edge are not as far away as you might think.
+Investing even a little bit of effort,
-  give a big payoff
+like we did, can give you a big payoff.

+Thanks for reading!

-- if you'd like to check the source code out yourself, you can find it [here]() on Github
+If you'd like to check our tool out yourself, you can find it [here](https://github.com/pd-fkie/exim-fuzzer) on Github.